 “Not everyone liked my dad’s idea of making the old church building a destination for drinking.
 It raised some eyebrows,” says Mike Van Noy.
 “But that didn’t stop him.
 The next thing I knew he had me in there pulling out the solid oak pews.”

-While the building’s exterior has changed over the years, it still echoes the original design.
+While looks have changed over the years, the current building still echoes the original design.
 Photo courtesy of The Martin.

-While the building’s exterior has changed over the years, it still echoes the original design.
+While looks have changed over the years, the current building still echoes the original design.
 Photo courtesy of The Martin.

 Main entrance to The Martin.